Reports and other documents

 There is no provision for Assistant Ministers or backbench members to table documents on non-sitting days.

-Documents for tabling in accordance with Standing Orders 31 and 217 should be provided to the Clerk during business hours of the Table Office (8.30am to 5pm on non-sitting days).
+Documents for tabling in accordance with Standing Orders 31 and 217 should be provided to the Clerk during the business hours of the Table Office (9am to 5pm on non-sitting days).
+Documents received after 5pm will be tabled on the next business day.

-Documents transmitted to the Clerk for tabling must be accompanied by a covering letter requesting that the documents be tabled in accordance with the relevant legislation and/or Standing Orders.
+Documents transmitted to the Clerk for tabling must be accompanied by a covering letter requesting that the documents be tabled in accordance with the relevant legislation or policy and/or Standing Orders.
+Covering letters and documents for tabling can be transmitted via post to the Clerk or via email to the Table Office.

-The covering letter should specify each document to be tabled, particularly financial statements included in annual reports as a CD and any annual reports that comprise more than one volume.
+The covering letter should specify each document to be tabled, particularly in the case of financial statements included in annual reports as a CD and any annual reports that comprise more than one volume.

 Timing of Tabling on Non-Sitting Days

-Documents provided for tabling on non-sitting days are tabled and published on the Parliament’s Internet website as soon as practicable after they are received by the Clerk.
+Documents provided for tabling on non-sitting days are tabled and published on the Parliament’s tabled papers database as soon as practicable after they are received by the Clerk.
 Therefore, the covering letter should clearly state if the document is to be embargoed until after a specific time.

 It should be noted that documents can be embargoed up until a particular time, but no guarantee can be given that documents will be tabled at a nominated time on the tabling day.